Five Favorites for the Next Concours d'Elegance

 To frame this right, prices would have no limit and I would have to be able to drive it competently.
 The money part seems the easiest to grasp.

-1970-72 DATSUN 240Z: At the 10,000 Lakes Concours d’Elegance, there were no Japanese cars on the lawn.
-There are some Concours worthy Japanese metal – the Toyota 2000GT, the first to reach a million dollars on the auction block.
-But, if a certain show is about recalling fond memories of the past – the 240Z is a great choice.
+1970-72 DATSUN 240Z: At recent Concours events, you may have seen some worthy Japanese metal.
+For example, the Toyota 2000GT became the first to reach a million dollars on the auction block.
+But, if you want to recall fond memories of the past – the 240Z is a great choice.
 The original Z showed us that a Japanese car company could create a classic by honoring a predecessor and making it their own.
 Having driven one some years before, it is also one of the finest sports cars of its time – a measuring stick for the era.

-1965-69 BMW 2000C: BMW of Minnetonka sponsors the 10,000 Lakes Concours.
-They did bring some classic BMWs along with some of their current crop – a couple of Isettas, in fact.
+1965-69 BMW 2000C: At a Concours event a decade ago, a sponsoring dealership brought some classic BMWs along with some of their current crop – a couple of Isettas, in fact.
 However, we must remind ourselves that a Concours is also about bringing vehicles once forgotten over history.
 Though we would recall the iconic 2002 was part of the "New Class," there are others that would induce some discussion on the lawn.
 A rare bird is a pre-E9 coupe – the "blunt nose" face with only two kidneys for a grille.
-The 2000C is not a pretty car, but it can induce questions – a four-cylinder 2.0litre motor with an automatic scratching many enthusiasts' heads.
+The 2000C is not a pretty car, but it can induce questions – a 2.0-liter four-cylinder engine with an automatic transmission will scratch many enthusiasts' heads.
 To find one is a monumental task, since they are rare in the USA.
 But, is it not the idea to bring a rare car to a Concours?